zukudm/awx/README.md

 # How to install AWX Ansible
-This manual describes how to install AWX ansible on windows or Linux OS
+This manual describes how to install AWX Ansible on virtual vm inside Windows or macOS

+Also, it's possible to install AWX Ansible on different Linux distribution.

 # Install AWX Ansible using VirtualBox and Vagrant
+## Minimum requirements

+### Hardware
+6 GB RAM (You can try with 4 GB after changing Vagrantfile)

+15 GB HDD

+1 CPU
+### Software
+Vagrant
+VirtualBox

 ## Install VirtualBox
 Download the installation for your OS from [here](https://www.virtualbox.org/wiki/Downloads)